iselasoria/launch-school/ls-md/rb120/notes/instantiation.md

 The creation of an [[object]] of a given [[class]].
-When we instantiate an object we are making a call to the class method `::new` which in turn triggers the [[initialize]] method and gets the object created.
+When we instantiate an object we are making a call to the class method `::new` which in turn triggers the [[initialize]] #constructor method and gets the object created.

 ---